Donating

 There are many ways in which the lay community can help support the work at Arrow River Forest Hermitage.

-1. Donations of Money or Goods
+1. Donations of Money

 Under the Canadian Income Tax Act, ARFH can issue official donation receipts for income tax purposes for donations that legally qualify as gifts.
-ForĀ information on "Gifts and Giving" visit the Canada Revenue Agency .
+For information on "Gifts and Giving" visit the Canada Revenue Agency .

 A receipt will be issued for all donations over $10.00.
 Arrow River Forest Hermitage will re-allocate all unused donated funds received for specific projects to other charitable programs or activities.